Table of Contents

 - What is the Differentiation Process in Plants?

 - What are the Developmental Processes in Plants?

-Plants being a different and special living organisms belong to the Kingdom Plantae.
+Plants are different, and special living organisms belong to the kingdom Plantae.
 They display many distinctive characters from animals.
-They have different cell structure and organelles which make them self-sufficient.
+They have different cell structures and organelles, which make them self-sufficient.
 They are also unique in their life cycle and development processes which are discussed below.

-Plants follow different types of pathways in response to their environment, in different phases of life and show different kinds of structures, this is known as plasticity.
-For instance, a condition is known as heterophily in which the shapes of leaves in young plants are different from that of the leaves of mature plants.
+Plants follow different types of pathways in response to their environment in different phases of life and show different kinds of structures.
+This is known as plasticity.
+For instance, a condition known as heterophily in which the shapes of leaves in young plants are different from that of the leaves of mature plants.
 This is found in plants like cotton, coriander etc.

 Stay tuned with BYJU’S to learn more about the Differentiation and Developmental process in Plants.